tdeheurles/tdeheurles.github.io/_posts/2015-07-13-How-to-install-docker-on-windows.md

   - cygwin
 ---

 In this post we will see how to install docker on windows.
-We will also install Cygwin for a better interactive experience with oh-my-zsh.
+We will also configure PowerShell as Cygwin have an issue for the moment.

 ### Some informations before starting